SkipLabs/skip/www/docs/getting_started.md

 At its core, a Skip service is a reactive computation graph describing how to compute some output _resources_ from some input data and/or external API inputs.

 A service is specified by an object passed to `runService`, which will then spin up a Skip runtime and server.
-That object consists of `initialData` used to populate the service's input collections, some `resources` to make available over HTTPS, and a function `createGraph` defining a static computation graph mapping the `ServiceInputs` to `ResourceInputs`.
+That object consists of `initialData` used to populate the service's input collections, some `resources` to make available over HTTP, and a function `createGraph` defining a static computation graph mapping the `ServiceInputs` to `ResourceInputs`.
 This static computation graph will be maintained up-to-date at all times, and can be an arbitrarily complex computation graph or as simple as returning the input collections directly, depending on the service.

 In this example, we pull initial user and group data from an external source-of-truth database, expose a single resource called `activeFriends`, and define a reactive computation of the active users in each group.